apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 Support is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-pac4j-webflow" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-pac4j-webflow" %}

-{% include casproperties.html properties="cas.authn.pac4j.core" %}
+{% include_cached casproperties.html properties="cas.authn.pac4j.core" %}

 <div class="alert alert-info"><strong>Note</strong><p>The client issuing the authentication request
 can be of any type (SAML, OAuth2, OpenID Connect, etc) and is allowed to submit the